wdavidw/phyla/huedocker/install.coffee.md

 ## SSL Client

-Write trustore into /etc/hue/conf folder for hue to be able to connect as a client over ssl.
+Write truststore into /etc/hue/conf folder for hue to be able to connect as a client over ssl.
 Then the REQUESTS_CA_BUNDLE environment variable is set to the path  during docker run.